-The Xbox Elite Wireless Controller Series 2 is the successor to the Xbox Elite Wireless Controller, offering a number of improvements on its predecessor that make it the best Xbox controller on the market.
+The Xbox Elite Wireless Controller Series 2 is the successor to the Xbox Elite Wireless Controller, offering several improvements on its predecessor that make it the best Xbox controller on the market.
+Right now, you can use this on the entire Xbox One family — which includes Xbox One S, One X, plus the Xbox Series X and Xbox Series S.

 - What is it?
 Microsoft's latest pro-standard Xbox game pad